 The Berlin Wall Memorial

-The Berlin Wall Memorial, located at Bernauer Strasse in Berlin, encapsulates the history and significance of the Berlin Wall.
-This living memorial ensures that the lessons learned from Germany’s division will never be forgotten.
-Here you will find various elements that help reconstruct the events and experiences of people affected by the wall.
+Berlin Wall Memorial, at Bernauer Strasse in Berlin, is a centre of historical and symbolic importance with significance of the Berlin Wall.
+By ensuring that the lessons learned from Germany’s division will never be forgotten, this living memorial ensures that the lessons of Germany will never be taught again.
+Below, you will find different facets to assist in rebuilding the events and experiences of those who were impacted by the wall.

 The Documentation Center